jordaniac89/snyk_webhook_tester/README.md

 4) adding the signature to the header `X-Hub-Signature`
 5) in your project, update the `.env` file to match the secret you chose

+NOTE!
+Make sure your JSON payload isn't formatted.
+It should be one string with no spaces.

 ## Notes
 This app uses FastAPI and the Pydantic data model.
 Requests are received as raw json, the signature verified, and then marshalled into a Pydantic model